anujraghav252/H-to-WW-NanoAOD-analysis/README.md

 ## Repository Contents

 - **Notebooks/**
   - `basic_kinematics.ipynb`: A Jupyter notebook with initial kinematic plots for both signal (H $\to$ WW) and background processes.
-These include variables such as transverse momentum (pT), pseudorapidity (η), and invariant masses, serving as a foundation for deeper analysis.
+These include variables such as transverse momentum (pT), pseudorapidity ($\eta$), and invariant masses, serving as a foundation for deeper analysis.

 Future notebooks will expand this to include:
 - Event selection strategies.